xpack/xmake-js/doc/files/xmake.json.md

 ## Lowercase names

-Generally all names can be composed from letters, digits and dash.
-Case is not significative, and all names are converted to lowercase.
+All names must be composed from letters, dashes, or digits.
+When used to create paths, case is not significative and all letters are converted to lowercase.

 ## Paths